Clip path

 Probation period

-The standard probation period in Trinidad and Tobago is three to six months for certain government offices such as the Defense Force and Civil Service.
+The standard probation period in Trinidad and Tobago is three to six months for certain government offices, such as the Defense Force and Civil Service.

-However, private firms can decide their employees’ probationary period in Trinidad and Tobago.
+However, private firms can decide on their employees’ probationary period in Trinidad and Tobago.
 Also, if there is a majority union, the union may negotiate the terms and conditions under the collective agreement.

 Termination of service